Skip to main content

 The changelog_config field

 Path to the git-cliff configuration file.
 If unspecified, release-plz uses the keep a changelog format.
-You can learn more in the changelog format section.

 warning